 This service is separate from my counseling practice and is not for established counseling clients.
 It is recommended that you also work with a therapist who can help you process any lingering issues (especially trauma) that continue to arise in meditation.

 The meetings are approximately 45 minutes and focus specifically on your meditation practice and the hindrances that you are encountering.
 I will offer guided meditations and suggestions during our time together.

-The suggested donation for these sessions is $40-$80.
+Meditation sessions are offered on a donation basis.
 Please contact me for additional information.